EnterpriseDB/terraform-provider-biganimal/README.md

 # Terraform Provider Biganimal

 A Terraform Provider to manage your workloads on [EDB BigAnimal](https://www.enterprisedb.com/products/biganimal-cloud-postgresql) interacting with the BigAnimal API.
+The provider is licensed under the [MPL v2](https://www.mozilla.org/en-US/MPL/2.0/).

 If you are willing to contribute please read [here](./CONTRIBUTING.md).